Glazed Yeast Donuts

-The only hard thing about making these yeast donuts is the waiting.
+The only hard thing about making these Glazed Yeast Donuts is the waiting.
 The dough goes through two rises, but the steps are super easy.
 They are soft and delicious with a drizzle of sugar glaze.
 The whole family will love them!!

 You might think homemade yeast donuts are hard to make, but they really aren’t.
 The steps are easy and the only thing you need is some time and patience.
 The dough goes through 2 rises, and that’s the secret to light and airy donuts.
 It’s so worth the wait.
 You just have to trust me on this.